If you’re trying to grow your TikTok following, you’re probably wondering, “What is the best time to post on TikTok?”

 The global best times to post on TikTok are an excellent place to start.
 But in reality, every creator, influencer, or brand will have slightly different best times to post on TikTok.

 Why?
 Every creator and following is different!
 Your target audience’s location, interests, age, and gender will all play a part.

-So, if you want to get a leg-up on the competition and you’re serious about finding the best time to post on TikTok, there are a few ways you can do it – and this article is going to show you exactly how.
+So, if you want to get a leg-up on the competition and you’re serious about finding the best time to post on TikTok, there are a few ways you can do it.

-Although not an exact science, everything you need to figure out the best time to post a TikTok video is displayed in your account’s analytics – including detailed information on when your audience is most active.
+Although not an exact science, your account’s analytics displays everything you need to figure out the best time to post a TikTok video.
+This includes detailed information on when your audience is most active.